grssnbchr/categorical-spatial-interpolation/analysis/index.md

 <img src="https://timogrossenbacher.ch/wp-content/uploads/2018/03/csi-make_grid-1.png" width="100%" />

-Well, that grid doesn't look too spectacular.
+Well, that grid doesn’t look too spectacular.
 If you zoomed in though, you would see the single grid cells, or rather: points.
 Why that?
-I didn't actually create a "raster" as one would do with the `raster` package. `sf` returns an `sfc` object with center points of the grid cells.
-A "traditional" raster is not needed because `ggplot2::geom_raster` just needs a data frame with grid cell positions and draws a continuous surface from it, not a collection of discrete points like `geom_point`.
+I didn’t actually create a “raster” as one would do with the `raster` package. `sf` returns an `sfc` object with center points of the grid cells.
+A “traditional” raster is not needed because `ggplot2::geom_raster` just needs a data frame with grid cell positions and draws a continuous surface from it, not a collection of discrete points like `geom_point`.
 But more about that later.

 ### Prepare Training Set {#prepare-training-set}

-The "training set" is basically the point data set with the single dialects.
+The “training set” is basically the point data set with the single dialects.
 This stems from statistical learning terminology, as I actually use a method from that area, the so-called k-nearest-neighbor interpolation (which can also be used for predictive analytics, for